top of page

 Andrea is 56 and has CF. She lives in New York, NY, with her husband Steve and dogs, Willie and Roscoe.
 Andrea is the Executive Editor for USACFA.
 She enjoys cooking new recipes, playing pickle ball, biking, tennis when possible, and staying active as her health allows.
 Her contact information is on page 2.

-recipients of the arts scholarship announced
+Recipients of the arts scholarship announced

 The U.S. Adult CF Association (USACFA) is pleased to announce the recipients of the Scholarship for the Arts, offered in memory of Helen M. Eisenman.
 We offer this arts scholarship in Helen’s memory—she was a Holocaust survivor with a passion for the arts.
 A talented photographer, she eventually earned a reputation as the “Doyenne of Subtitles” within the film industry for her skills in subtitling films in multiple languages.
 She made many sacrifices over the years so that her daughter, Andrea, who has cystic fibrosis, could live as long as possible.
 Helen always encouraged Andrea to be creative, read books, appreciate museums, and listen to music.